-The validity period of \$\pp\$1 and \$\pp\$2 labels will be up to two years from the date of label acquisition (the validity period may be set to less than two years if requested upon application).
+The validity period of STAR-1 and STAR-2 labels will be up to two years from the date of label acquisition (the validity period may be set to less than two years if requested upon application).
 After two years, a new self-declaration of conformity will be needed.
-If there is a major revision of conformity criteria during the validity period (addition of conformity criteria or major change of conformity criteria) and the grace period (the transition period during which the old version and the new version coexist) expires, the label will not be revoked.
-However, if there is a change in the product specifications that affects the evaluation within the validity period, the IoT product vendor will confirm the change and report it to the Scheme Owner, at which point the label will be revoked.
+If there is a major revision of conformance criteria during the validity period (addition of conformance criteria or major change of conformance criteria) and the grace period (the transition period during which the old version and the new version coexist) expires, the label will not be revoked.

+However, if there is a change in the product security specifications etc. that affects the evaluation within the validity period, the IoT product vendor will confirm the change and report it to the Scheme Owner, at which point the label will be revoked.

-The validity period of \$\pm\$3 and above labels will be considered after FY2024, taking into consideration response to security trends, product lifetime, cost required for evaluation, and ease of understanding for procurers and endusers.
+The validity period of STAR-3 and above labels will be considered after FY2024, taking into consideration response to security trends, product lifetime, cost required for evaluation, and ease of understanding for procurers and end-users.

-Scheme owners will have the right to inspect and conduct surveillance on labeled products.
-However, for \$\pprox 1\$, periodic surveillance will not be conducted from the viewpoint of cost.
-When there is any doubt about a labeled product's conformity to the conformance criteria based on information from a procurer/end-user or the judgement of the Scheme Owner, the Scheme Owner will request the applicant to submit evidence used for evaluation and conduct inspection/surveillance.
-When submitting the evidence, a non-disclosure agreement (NDA) will be concluded between the applicant and the Scheme Owner, if necessary.
-If disclosure of the evidence is difficult regardless of whether an NDA has been concluded, the applicant will be allowed to prepare an explanatory document and provide an explanation for any doubts that may arise.
+To check for nonconformance of and ensure the reliability of labeled products after distribution, the Scheme Owner will have the right to inspect and conduct surveillance on labeled products and IoT product vendors that have obtained the label will cooperate.
+However, for STAR-1 at the time of Scheme launch, periodic surveillance such as sampling will not be conducted from the viewpoint of cost.
+When there is any doubt about a labeled product's conformity to the conformance criteria based on information from a procurer/end-user or the judgement of the Scheme Owner, the Scheme Owner will request the IoT product vendor to submit evidence used for evaluation and conduct inspection/surveillance.
+When submitting the evidence, a non-disclosure agreement (NDA) will be concluded between the IoT product vendor and the Scheme Owner, if necessary.
+If disclosure of the evidence is difficult regardless of whether an NDA has been concluded, the IoT product vendor will be allowed to prepare an explanatory document and provide an explanation for the doubt.
 In addition, a mechanism to revoke labels will be established to ensure the reliability of the Scheme.
 Specifically, if any of the following are discovered, the label will be revoked.

-- The application is found to be false - Failure of IoT product vendors, etc. to fulfill their stipulated obligations - The product no longer meets the conformity criteria - Nonconformity is discovered during surveillance and appropriate corrective action is not taken during the grace period
+- The application content is found to be false - Failure of IoT product vendors, etc. to fulfill their stipulated obligations - The product no longer meets the conformance criteria - Nonconformity is discovered during surveillance and appropriate corrective action is not taken during the grace period